nicolask/Indechse-pste/README.md

-# Indechse-paste
+# Indechse-Paste

-original project can be found here: http://phpaste.sourceforge.net/ or here: https://bitbucket.org/eckstasy/paste
+The original project can be found here: http://phpaste.sourceforge.net/ or here: https://bitbucket.org/eckstasy/paste

-This is a fork of this project.
-As the original, you may use this software under the terms of GNU General Public License(GPL) Version 3.
+Indechse-Paste is a fork of this project.
+You may use this software under the terms of GNU General Public License(GPL) Version 3.

 If you find bugs, please file a bug report at https://github.com/nicolask/indechse-paste/issues

+## Why?
+On the search for a pastebin tool for internal use in my company i stumbled upon phpaste on sourceforge.
+On the first look, it seemed to fit my needs, so I downloaded and installed it.
+Playing with it and having a quick look into the sources, there were many things i disliked.
+So i started to hack on the code, added some improvements (in my eyes) and this thing here grew.
+Not wanting to loose this thing, I created the project here.